-At the top of his game, he balances a number of esteemed roles including that of television presenter, restaurateur and author, not to mention husband and father of three.
+At the top of his game, Scott balances a number of roles including that of television presenter (The Hot Plate, Masterchef, The Block, Postcards) restaurateur and author, not to mention husband and father of three.

-In 2011, after an extremely successful tenure as Executive Chef at The Point, Pickett decided to realise his dream and opened his first restaurant venture, Estelle in Northcote.
+After an extremely successful tenure as Executive Chef at The Point on Albert Park Lake, in 2011 Scott decided to realise his dream and opened his first restaurant venture.
 The Estelle received immediate commendations, achieving One Chef’s Hat in that year, as well as a nomination for ‘Best New Restaurant’.

-In 2014, Pickett launched a second venture, Saint Crispin at 300 Smith Street, Collingwood, in partnership with chef restaurateur Joe Grbac.
-Pickett was also nominated for Chef of the Year in 2014.
-In its opening year it was awarded One Hat and ‘Best New Restaurant’, and Two Chef’s Hats in 2015.
+In 2014, he launched a second venture, Saint Crispin, in partnership with chef restaurateur Joe Grbac.
+Scott was also nominated for Chef of the Year in 2014.
+In its opening year it was awarded One Hat and ‘Best New Restaurant’, and Two Chef’s Hats in 2015 and 2016.

 As well as restaurant accolades, Scott receives excellent reviews for his work in the corporate arena: hosting, designing menus and creating bespoke events for organisations such as the Australian Open Festival, Etihad Stadium Medallion Club, ANZ and Macquarie Bank.